telerik/fiddler-everywhere-docs/knowledge-base/capturing-traffic-from-terminal.md

 ### Setting the Fiddler Root Certificate

-Apart from setting the environment variables http_proxy and https_proxy, you can manually export and point your terminal application to explicitly use the Fiddler root certificate authority (for decrypting TLS traffic).
+Apart from setting the environment variables **http_proxy** and **https_proxy**, you can manually export and point your terminal application to explicitly use the Fiddler root certificate authority (for decrypting TLS traffic).
 You must use different global variables depending on the specific application/framework.
 For example, you could use variables like **SSL_CERT_FILE** and **REQUESTS_CA_BUNDLE** for [configuring the Fiddler's CA within a Python application]({%slug fiddler-python-traffic%}).

 ### Resetting the Fiddler Proxy